sarttiso/geochemdb/readme.md

 > Samples must be added to the database manually.
 You can use SQLiteStudio for this.

 ### Tutorial
-I have prepared a [guide](guide.ipynb) as a Jupyter notebook showing the functionality of `pygeodb`.
+I have prepared a [guide](guide.ipynb) as a Jupyter notebook showing the functionality of `geochemdb`.
 This guide is the best way to get a sense for how to use the package to interface with your new database.

 ## SQLite Schema